Bringing Family to Brazil: Family Reunion Visa Complete Guide

 Delay 2: Insufficient proof of cohabitation or financial capacity

-• Solution: Submit multiple documents (utility bill in both names, lease agreement, bank statements showing transfers, photos of couple, etc.)
+• Solution: Submit multiple documents (utility bill in both names, lease agreement, bank statements showing transfers, photos of couple, joint insurance policy, etc.).
+Redundancy helps when one document is questioned.

 Delay 3: Other parent refuses to give consent for child visa

-• Solution: If custody is contested, obtain court order from Brazilian family court establishing your sole custody BEFORE applying for child visa
+• Solution: If custody is contested, obtain a court order from a Brazilian family court establishing your sole custody BEFORE applying for the child visa.
+In urgent cases, seek a tutela antecipada (preliminary injunction) authorizing the child’s entry.

 • Live in Brazil legally